NitheenD/HTML-and-CSS/README.md

 # Website for a hospital
-Project created using Html and CSS

-A non-responsive website for a medical hospital using Html and CSS only.
+A non-responsive website/homepage for a medical hospital created using Html and CSS only.
 This is my first project as a beginner and an aspiring front-end developer.